What entitlements are available and which ones might I be able to use?

 - British or Irish citizenship

-- Settled or pre-settled status, or you have applied and you’re waiting for a
+- settled or pre-settled status, or you have applied and you’re waiting for a decision

-can’t do this.
+can’t do this

-If you, or your partner is unable to work because you get one of the following benefits, you could still be eligible for the working parent entitlement as long as you have a partner who is working and meets the eligibility criteria:
+If you or your partner is unable to work because you get one of the following benefits, you could still be eligible for the working parent entitlement as long as you have a partner who is working and meets the eligibility criteria:

 - Carer’s Allowance